lexnederbragt/INF-BIOx121/Assembly/practicals/06_Assembly_using_SPADES.md

 ###Next steps
 As for the previous assemblies, you could map reads back to the assembly, run reapr and visualise in the browser.

-**NOTE** please log your results in the spreadsheet at http://bit.ly/INFBIO2.